 corporate matter is taken shall be presumed to have assented to the action taken unless such Director’s dissent shall be entered in the minutes of the meeting or unless the Director shall file a written dissent to such action with the individual acting as the Secretary of the Board before the adjournment of the meeting.

 Such right to dissent shall not apply to a Director who voted in favor of such action.
+For purposes of voting, votes may be taken orally.
+A motion for a roll call vote may be made, and if passed by the majority of the Directors, will be utilized.
+Votes that occur during executive session will be documented in the regular minutes.

-Section 6.19.
+Section 7.19.
 Action Without a Meeting.

-Except as otherwise provided in these Bylaws, a specific question or matter that might be considered at a meeting of the Board may be submitted to a vote by mail, facsimile, email or other means at the discretion of the Chair of the Board or upon resolution of the Board of Directors, unless one or more directors makes an effective written demand that such action not be taken without a meeting.
-In the conduct of such votes, the Secretary shall provide notice thereof to each member of the Board of Directors containing a clear statement of the question to be voted upon and the date on which voting shall be closed, with a request that each member cast their vote thereon and communicate it to the Secretary and the Chair of the Board prior to the closing date.
+Except as otherwise provided in these Bylaws, a specific question or matter that might be considered at a meeting of the Board may be submitted to a vote by mail, facsimile, email or other means at the discretion of the President of the Board or upon resolution of the Board of Directors, unless one or more directors makes an effective written demand that such action not be taken without a meeting.
+In the conduct of such votes, the Secretary shall provide notice thereof to each member of the Board of Directors containing a clear statement of the question to be voted upon and the date on which voting shall be closed, with a request that each member cast their vote thereon and communicate it to the Secretary and the President of the Board prior to the closing date.
 The notice shall also state that a failure to respond will have the same effect as abstaining in writing.
 The closing date shall be not less than three business days after the provision of notice of the vote to be taken.
 The question or matter submitted for decision under this Subsection shall be approved if the affirmative votes equal or exceed the minimum number of votes that would be necessary to take such action at a meeting at which all of the directors then in office were present and voted.

-Section 6.20.
+Section 7.20.
 Transacting Business by Mail, Electronic Mail, Telephone or Facsimile.

-The Board shall have the power to transact its business by mail, electronic-mail, telephone, or facsimile, if in the judgment of the Chair of the Board the urgency of the case requires such action.
+The Board shall have the power to transact its business by mail, electronic-mail, telephone, or facsimile, if in the judgment of the President of the Board the urgency of the case requires such action.

-Section 6.21.
+Section 7.21.
 Agenda.

-The agenda for a meeting of the Board shall be set by the Chair of the Board after consultation with the Chief Executive Officer.
+The agenda for a meeting of the Board shall be set by the President of the Board after consultation with the Chief Executive Officer and should be sent at least five (5) business days in advance of a meeting.
 A Director may request that items be placed on the Board agenda.
+In exigent circumstances the agenda may be changed before or at the meeting as set forth in the Board Meeting Procedure document.
+[Document to be created.]

-Section 6.22.
+Section 7.22.
 Questions of Order and Board Meeting Leadership.

-Questions of order shall be decided by the Chair of the Board unless otherwise provided in advance by the Board.
-The Chair shall lead meetings of the Board.
-If the Chair is absent from any meeting of the Board, then the Chair shall designate in writing in advance one (1) other Director of the Board to preside.
-If the Chair is unable to make or has not made such a designation, the Board may choose another Director to serve as presiding officer for that meeting.
+Questions of order shall be decided by the President of the Board unless otherwise provided in advance by the Board.
+The President shall lead meetings of the Board.
+If the President is absent from any meeting of the Board, then the President shall designate in writing in advance one (1) other Director of the Board to preside.
+If the President is unable to make or has not made such a designation, the Board may choose another Director to serve as presiding officer for that meeting.

-Section 6.23.
+Section 7.23.
 Effectiveness of Actions.